Frequently Asked Questions

 Do you offer design assistance?

-Yes, it’s very common to work with engineers on the phone or in person for material selection and toolmaker design suggestions.
+Yes!
+It is very common to work with our engineers on the phone or in person for material selection and toolmaker design suggestions.
+Learn more about Design Assistance.

 What is the process if the prototype does not work out?

-Depending upon what the customer needs, we work with them to modify the next version.
+Depending upon what the customer needs, we work with you to modify the next version.
 In the past, we have gone up to 12 different versions before settling on a final prototype.
+Learn about Quality Control.

 Do you ship all over the world?